input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 has no knowledge of points `U` and `V`, and computes them with equations 4 and 5.
-However, if the prover included points `U` and `V` in the transacript, and the verifier simply checked for equality, then the multiscalar optimisation can be exploited.
+However, if the prover included points `U` and `V` in the transacript, and the verifier simply checked for equality, then the multiscalar optimisation could be exploited.

 In particular, this would require changes in step 8 of `ECVRF_prove`, and steps 2, 4 and 5 of `ECVRF_verify`.
 In particular: